-For temporary / re-usable fibre runs, or runs unprotected by conduit, fibre that is likely to be exposed to the elements, snagging or to being stood on, should always be of a ruggedised / armoured type to protect the internal construction of the core.
+For temporary / re-usable fibre runs, or runs unprotected by conduit, fibre that is likely to be exposed to the elements, snagging or to being stood on, should

 WARNING

 Never look into the end of an optical transceiver or fibre when in use.
 Laser radiation can be harmful to the human eye and should be avoided.